 Osteoarthritis is also known as degenerative arthritis, reflecting its nature to develop as part of the aging process.
 As the most common form of arthritis, osteoarthritis affects millions of Americans.
-Many people refer to osteoarthritis simply as arthritis, even though there are more than 100 different types of arthritis.
+Some people refer to osteoarthritis simply as arthritis, even though there are many different types of arthritis.

 People with osteoarthritis in the foot or ankle experience, in varying degrees, one or more of the following:

-In diagnosing osteoarthritis, Dr. Hoy will examine the foot thoroughly, looking for swelling in the joint, limited mobility, and pain with movement.
+In diagnosing osteoarthritis, the foot and ankle surgeon will examine the foot thoroughly, looking for swelling in the joint, limited mobility and pain with movement.
 In some cases, deformity and/or enlargement (spur) of the joint may be noted.
-In addition to the foot examination, x-rays may be ordered to help the doctor diagnose osteoarthritis and evaluate the extent of the disease in the foot and ankle.
+X-rays may be ordered to evaluate the extent of the disease.

-To help relieve symptoms, Dr. Hoy may begin treating osteoarthritis with one or more of the following non-surgical approaches:
+To help relieve symptoms, the surgeon may begin treating osteoarthritis with one or more of the following nonsurgical approaches:

-• Oral medications.
+- Oral medications.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, are often helpful in reducing the inflammation and pain.
-Occasionally a prescription for a steroid medication is needed to adequately reduce symptoms.
-In addition, certain nutritional supplements may provide some longer-term benefit.
+Occasionally, a prescription for a steroid medication is needed to adequately reduce symptoms.

-• Bracing.
-Bracing, which restricts motion and supports the joint, can reduce pain during walking and help prevent further deformity.
+- Bracing.
+Bracing, which restricts motion and supports the joint, can reduce pain during walking and can help prevent further deformity.

-• Physical therapy.
-Exercises to strengthen the muscles, especially when the osteoarthritis occurs in the ankle, may give the patient greater stability and help avoid injury that might worsen the condition.
+- Physical therapy.
+Exercises to strengthen the muscles, especially when osteoarthritis occurs in the ankle, may give the patient greater stability and may help him or her avoid injury that might worsen the condition.

 When Is Surgery Needed?

-If non-surgical treatment fails to adequately reduce the pain associated with osteoarthritis, surgery may be recommended.
+When osteoarthritis has progressed substantially or has failed to improve with nonsurgical treatment, surgery may be recommended.
+In advanced cases, surgery may be the only option.
 The goal of surgery is to decrease pain and improve function.
-Dr. Hoy will consider a number of factors when selecting the procedure best suited to the patient’s condition and lifestyle.
+The foot and ankle surgeon will consider a number of factors when selecting the procedure best suited to the patient’s condition and lifestyle.